e-Potek/method-cache/README.md

 The cacher currently only works for methods initiated by a client.
 Server-side initiated methods are not cached for the moment.

-If you specify any `fields` in your selector, caching will not work either.
-This can be fixed in the future.
+If you specify any `fields` in your selector, multiple caches will be created based on the `fields`.

 When you update a document, the cacher will try to identify which document it has to clear from the cache.
 It works if your update selector targets `_id`s only, just as the caching strategy does.
 If you use a more complex selector, it will fall back to clearing the entire cache (across collections).
+If you've used `fields` in your queries, they will not be invalidated.

 ## Performance example